unl-nimbus-lab/pymavswarm/README.md

 ## Introduction
 `pymavswarm` is a Python library implemented to enable interaction with robotic swarms using the MAVLink protocol.
 This library supports reading MAVLink messages sent from multiple agents in a swarm and sending MAVLink messages to agents within the swarm.
 Such functionality ultimately enables development of new swarm applications such as ground control stations.

+## Dependencies
+`pymavswarm` depends on Python versions 3.9 or greater.
+Ensure that this dependency is met prior to installation.

 ## Installation
-`pymavswarm` depends on Python versions 3.9.6 or greater.
-Ensure that this dependency is met prior to installation.

 `pymavswarm` must currently be installed manually.
 To do so, refer to the steps below:
 1. Clone this repository
 2. Navigate to the `pymavswarm/` repository directory